SCOPE

 5. If the nature of the referral does not require an urgent application, it must be ascertained whether the Court first needs to give permission to apply.
 Local Authorities do not have an automatic right of access to the Court and may need to apply for permission to refer a matter to it for a ruling.
 Permission is not usually needed if the application is related to financial affairs but is usually needed if the application relates to personal welfare matters.
 The guidance notes on the Court of Protection application form COP 1 should be referred to for further details.
 Social worker and legal officer

-6. Click here to download the relevant Court of Protection Application Forms.
+6. Court of Protection Application Forms can be downloaded from the gov.uk website.
 The nature of the ruling requested from the court dictates the forms to be completed upon application to the court.
 A table is appended to this procedure setting out which forms must be completed in relation to each type of application.
 Legal officer and social worker

 7. In each application, a formal assessment of capacity must be carried out by a suitably qualified practitioner using form COP 3.
 This can be a social worker, psychiatrist, psychologist, nurse or occupational therapist and the assessment must adhere to the principles set out in the Mental Capacity Act 2005 and be time and decision specific.
 Most medical practitioners will charge for this service and so arrangements for payment should be agreed with the budget holder.
 Legal officer/ social worker and medical practitioner

-8. All relevant forms should be completed and two copies of the COP 1 application form together with one copy of all other forms should be submitted to the court together with the application fee of £400.00.
+8. All relevant forms should be completed and two copies of the COP 1 application form together with one copy of all other forms should be submitted to the court together with the application fee (see Court of Protection fees, gov,uk).
 Legal officer

 9. The court will notify within 14 days whether permission to apply is granted or refused.
 If permission is granted, the application form will be issued (formally stamped by the court) and returned together with the following forms: